Tropical Cyclone Freddy hammers Mozambique for second time

 Earlier in the week, Freddy’s longevity and baffling trajectories caused the U.N. weather agency to set up a committee to determine whether it has broken the record as the longest-lasting tropical cyclone in recorded history after traversing more than 8,000 kilometres (5,000 miles) in the southern Indian Ocean.

-The U.S. National Oceanic and Atmospheric Administration said Freddy has already catapulted into the record books for the second-ever highest accumulated cyclone energy, or ACE, a measurement of a cyclone’s energy over time.
+The U.S. National Oceanic and Atmospheric Administration said Freddy has already catapulted into the record books for the second highest accumulated cyclone energy, or ACE, a measurement of a cyclone’s energy over time.

-Freddy is also the third storm on record to last more than 22 days, said NOAA’s Carl Schreck.
+Freddy is “the third storm on record to last more than 22 days,” said NOAA’s Carl Schreck.
 Hurricane John in 1994 and an unnamed Atlantic hurricane in 1899 are the other two.
 The natural weather event La Nina and a negative Indian Ocean Dipole, or a change of temperatures over the ocean, “may have produced ocean temperatures and atmospheric circulations that made an event like this more likely,” Schreck added.

 Any storm that can remain at such a “strong intensity for so long and make two landfalls is important in terms of human impacts and in terms of science,” said Kristen Corbosiero, professor of atmospheric and environmental sciences at the University of Albany.